gbif/hp-bison/stories.md

 title: "type: stories"

 # Description (Optional)
-description: |
-  Some examples of GBIF-mediated data from the US.
+description: "Some examples of GBIF-mediated data from the US."

 # Filters
 # Use these options to tailor the content displayed in your block.